richardctrimble/ha-arris-router-status/README.md

 This component connects to your Arris router (ARRIS-based modem) and extracts comprehensive cable modem status, configuration, and service flow information using unauthenticated API endpoints.

+##Notes

+Works provided the scan interval is around a few minutes.

 ## Features

 - **ISP Provider Detection**: Automatically detects your ISP (Virgin Media, Ziggo, Telekom Austria, etc.)